MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDeviceTransitiveMemberOfAsGroup.md

 Get groups and administrative units that the device is a member of.
 This API request is transitive, and will also return all groups and administrative units the device is a nested member of.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgDeviceTransitiveMemberOfAsGroup](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDeviceTransitiveMemberOfAsGroup?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)